For the first time since the ska band Paranoia Dance Party! dissolved in November 2011, former lead singer Madison Turner will once again take stage.

 The band practiced for six months before it began touring, traveling together for months at a time, meeting people from cities across the country.
-The band released one EP and one full-length album in their four years of existence, and had loyal fans who would attend their concerts on tour.
+The band released two EPs in their four years of existence, and had loyal fans who would attend their concerts on tour.

 But after four years in the band, tensions grew, Turner said.

 It was kind of the breaking point, as far as trying to be in a full-time band, she said.
 Its entirely time consuming.
 It costs tons of money, and you never see that money.
 Everyone starts to get on each others nerves, and nobody really likes each other anymore, but youre trapped in a van with them for a month or so at a time.